rust-lang/rfcs/text/3649-macros-named-capture-groups.md

   with existing fragment specifiers.
 - There is room for macros to become smarter in their expansions without adding named capture groups.
-As mentioned elsewhere in this RFC, it seems like adding named groups is a cleaner solution with less cognifitive
+As mentioned elsewhere in this RFC, it seems like adding named groups is a cleaner solution with less cognitive overhead.

 # Prior art
 [prior-art]: #prior-art